TRACE: Learning to Compute on Circuit Graphs

 \subsection{Message Passing Neural Networks}

 Message Passing Neural Networks (MPNNs) are a dominant architectural paradigm for function learning on circuit graphs.
 These models can be broadly categorized into two types: synchronous and asynchronous.
-Synchronous MPNNs~\citep{wu2023gamora, PolarGate, wu2025MGVGA, hoga} process all message-passing updates in parallel, a strategy designed for computational efficiency.
-In contrast, asynchronous MPNNs~\citep{li2022deepgate,shi2023deepgate2, shi2025deepcell,khan2025deepseq2,wang2024fgnn2} mimic the logic simulation process by updating node representations sequentially, following a topological order.
-This approach aims to capture effective functional representations by emulating the data flow.
-However, as illustrated in Figure~\ref{fig:ours_mpnn}, both synchronous and asynchronous MPNNs rely on the conventional message passing paradigm~\citep{gilmer2017neural}, which fundamentally struggles to capture the operator-specific and position-aware interactions among input variables.
+Synchronous MPNNs~\cite{wu2023gamora, PolarGate, wu2025MGVGA, hoga} process all message-passing updates in parallel, a strategy designed for computational efficiency.
+In contrast, asynchronous MPNNs~\cite{li2022deepgate,shi2023deepgate2, shi2025deepcell,khan2025deepseq2,wang2024fgnn2} mimic the logic simulation process by updating node representations sequentially, following a topological order, which aims to capture effective functional representations by emulating the data flow.
+Such asynchronous processing may introduces a potential limitation for processing circuits with significant logic depth.
+This limitation is often mitigated in practice, as real-world timing constraints typically restrict the maximum number of logic levels.
+Despite their architectural differences, both synchronous and asynchronous MPNNs rely on the conventional message passing paradigm~\cite{gilmer2017neural} (Figure~\ref{fig:ours_mpnn}).
+This paradigm fundamentally struggles to capture the operator-specific and position-aware interactions among input variables.